johnwcowan/r7rs-work/SyntaxDefinitions.md

 ### Implicit renaming

 Implicit renaming is a low-level macro system supported by Chicken, Picrin.

 Supported as the only kind of low-level hygienic macros: (none)

+### Syntactic closures

+Syntactic closures is a low-level macro system supported by MIT, Picrin, Chibi.

+Supported as the only kind of low-level hygienic macros: (none)